A cafe at a popular beauty spot has been granted permission to sell alcohol after managers convinced a panel the idea was safe.

 Independent councillor Jean Eccles, who also attended the meeting, said that feedback from customers about the idea had been positive.

 She said: “For some people a day out at the water park is like a holiday for them.
 They want a drink with their lunch and a bit of background music.

 “It’s not a town pub.
 We’re just a cafe bar trying to attract more families to come down and enjoy it.

 “If anyone does come in having been drinking in other places, and they are visibly drunk, they will not be served.”

 The hearing was told that the only deaths at the water park in recent decades were not connected to alcohol, as some objectors had suggested.

 Coun Eccles said that the cafe had previously been a pub, and it had operated without any problems for a number of years.

-A application for the venue to play music was also granted.
+A separate application for the venue to play live and recorded music was also granted.